Beginning the Assessment

-- Ensure all medication (prescription, non-prescription, and authorized) and all alcohol, is enclosed in a locked container or cabinet, so as to be inaccessible to children/youth taking into consideration the age and mental capacities of the youth.
+- Ensure all medication (prescription, non-prescription, and authorized) and all alcohol shall be stored so as to be inaccessible to children/youth taking into consideration the age and mental capacities of the youth.
 If the medications are accessible to foster youth, staff must document either a plan for making the medications inaccessible or an explanation of why the medications are allowed to be accessible by foster youth (i.e. a child is moving toward independent living and is learning self-sufficiency skills).

 Weapons 13 CSR 35-60.040